 Michael Kunzelman | Contributor

-Upper Marlboro, MD (AP) — Racist memes poisoned the mind of a White man who fatally stabbed a Black college student at a bus stop on the University of Maryland’s campus after a night of drinking, a prosecutor told jurors Wednesday.
+College Park, MD (AP) — A judge on Tuesday dismissed a hate crime charge against a White man who stabbed a Black college student to death at a bus stop on the University of Maryland’s campus.

-Collins was commissioned as a second lieutenant in the U.S. Army shortly before his death and was preparing to be deployed to the demilitarized zone between North Korea and South Korea.
-He was days from graduating from Bowie State University, a historically Black college, and was celebrating with a friend at bars near the College Park campus on the night of his killing.
+Collins had been commissioned as a second lieutenant in the U.S. Army shortly before his death and was days from graduating from Bowie State University, a historically Black college.
+Collins was celebrating with a friend at bars near the College Park campus on the night of his killing.

-Just after 3 a.m. on May 20, 2017, Collins was waiting for an Uber driver with the friend, a White man, and an Asian woman whom they met at the bus stop.
-Urbanski watched them for more than 10 minutes before he briefly left and then returned, brandishing a folding knife as he approached the friends from a wooded area, according to Abbott.
+It was just after 3 a.m. on a Saturday when Urbanski approached Collins while he waited for an Uber driver with a friend, a White man, and an Asian woman whom they met at the bus stop.
+Urbanski had watched them for more than 10 minutes before he briefly left and then returned, brandishing a folding knife as he approached the friends from a wooded area, according to Abbott.

 “Step left, step left if you know what’s best for you,” Urbanski told them, according to police.